toddync/meimei/README.md

 # Meimei

 Meimei is a modern, feature-rich text editor designed for seamless note-taking and markdown editing.
-Built with **Tauri** and **Svelte**, it combines performance, portability, and a sleek, minimal UI to create a distraction-free yet powerful writing experience.
+Built with **Tauri** and **React**, it combines performance, portability, and a sleek, minimal UI to create a distraction-free yet powerful writing experience.

 ## ✨ Features